 OpenVMS provides the capability to write once to CD-R media using an application shipping in the base operating system.
-The feature supports only those writable CD devices (CD-RW) that ship with supported Integrity servers.
-For the application details, see the OpenVMS documentation set.
+The feature supports only those writable CD devices (CD-RW) that ship with supported Alpha systems and supported Integrity servers.
+For the application details, please reference the OpenVMS documentation set.